 Judy earned a Bachelor of Science in Nursing at Saint Anselm College and was awarded a Master of Science in Nursing from Salem State University.
 She is board certified in Nursing Executive Administration by the ANCC and is a member of ONL for Massachusetts, Rhode Island, Connecticut, New Hampshire and Vermont, and AONE.
 Judy also serves as a member of the editorial board for Dimensions of Critical Care Nursing.

-Livonne Engebrecht has served as a Search Associate at Kirby Bates Associates (KBA) since 2015.
-She brings 20 years of healthcare executive recruiting experience, having worked in two other specialty search firms before joining KBA.
+Livonne Engebrecht joined Kirby Bates Associates (KBA) as a Search Associate in 2015 and was promoted in 2020 to serve as Senior Executive Recruiter.
+She brings 20 years of healthcare executive recruitment experience, having worked in two other specialty search firms before joining KBA.
 As a talent acquisition specialist, Livonne partners with nursing leaders to learn about their career trajectory and future goals, as they explore the next step in their career.
 She has excellent communication skills and attention to detail, ensuring an efficient and enjoyable process for every candidate.

-Livonne received her Bachelor of Science degree in Psychology.
+Livonne earned her Bachelor of Arts degree in Psychology from State University of New York, The College at New Paltz.
 She grew up on Long Island NY, has lived in Westchester County NY, Sonoma County CA, Portland, OR and currently resides in Helena, MT.
 In her free time, she enjoys spending time with her beautiful granddaughter.

 Erinn Riley is an experienced healthcare talent acquisition specialist, having worked in the areas of nursing, therapy, pharmacy, behavioral health and medical device recruitment.